frithnanth/perl6-Math-FFT-Libfftw3/README.md

 because the C library's representation of the Complex type is just a couple of real numbers.

-**Math::FFT::Libfftw3** represents complex number this way to ease the communication with the C library.
+**Math::FFT::Libfftw3** represents complex numbers this way to ease the communication with the C library.
 If one needs a **Complex** or **Num** array, one has to convert it in some way.
 For example: